 - Why has the position become available?

 Showing an interest in why the position is available will give you an insight into the company and the role – if the previous person has been promoted this will show that there is room for progression.
-If they were fired or quit this may show that they are underlying problems at the company/unhappy staff.
+If they were fired or quit this may show that they are underlying problems at the company or a reason for employees to feel unsatisfied.

 - What can you offer me in terms of development and support?